nupsea/nupsea/README.md

-- 👋 Hi, I’m @nupsea, data engineer by profession.
+- 👋 Hi, I’m @nup, data engineer by profession.
 - 👀 I’m interested in playing around with data, data science, software design and architecture and in general, < programming > .
 - 🌱 I’m currently learning a bunch of stuff..
 - 💞️ I’m looking to collaborate on open source projects